DaneSpiritGOD/MIT-6.824/docs/mr/mr.md

 Given the files passed as arguments to shell, we need to wrap each file into a map task structure and send it to *idle* pool.

 ### `createReduceTasks`
+I set a counter in this function to gather the outputs from all map tasks.
+[As we discussed at the beginning of this document](#Should-all-map-task-be-done-before-starting-first-reduce-task?), all map tasks should be completed before first reduce task runs.
+Once the counter reaches the number of map tasks, subsequence reduce tasks can be produced.
+In the meanwhile, we also need cache and convert the map task's output so that input of reduce task is got ready.

 ### `checkDone`
+After **R** reduce tasks are done, we trigger the done signal by cancelling `done` channel to broadcast the message that all is completed and host shall exit.

-### Done
+### `Done`
 Host of coordinator works on a single goroutine (i.e. main goroutine).
-It checks the done signal in a for loop.
+It checks the done signal in a *for loop*.
 After all map and reduce tasks are completed, we set done signal to mark the overall progress over so that main program knows it needs to exit then.

+### `Start` - Compose and start the core engine
+There is a series of stuff to prepare for the start of coordinator:
+1. create map task container
+2. create reduce task container (Actually, we can use single task container to hold map tasks or reduce tasks because the time to use them are not overlapped.)
+3. start a new goroutine to manipulate map task (i.e. `createMapTasks`)
+4. start a new goroutine to manipulate reduce task (i.e. `createReduceTasks`)
+5. check if all reduce tasks are done (i.e. `checkDone`)
+6. start RPC server